memfault/interrupt/_drafts/gdbundle.md

 $ cp hello.gdb myexe.out-gdb.gdb
 ```

-We can now launch GDB without nay extra arguments other than the executable and
+We can now launch GDB without any extra arguments other than the executable and
 verify that the command is loaded.

 ```